JimmyFW/anagramrank/README.md

 Included in this submission are three files: anagrams.py, cli.py, and test.py.

 ## anagrams.py
-anagrams.py is a collection of functions, including anagram_rank(word), which is an algorithm which computes the index of a word within the alphabetically sorted list of all of that word's anagrams
+anagrams.py is a collection of functions, including anagram_rank(word), which is an algorithm which computes the index of a word within the alphabetically sorted list of all of that word's anagrams.
+To see a printout of all of the steps used in calculating the result, simply go into anagrams.py, and set verbose = 1.
+Otherwise leave it as 0.

 ## cli.py
 cli.py is a command line interface.
 Its usage is as follows: